Maab-Nimir/Faithful-Explanations-in-Acoustic-Anomaly-Detection/README.md

 |-------|-----------|--------------|------|-------------|----------|-----------|
 | AE    | **0.038**     | 0.036        | 0.027| 0.036       | 0.020    | 0.027     |
 | MAE   | **0.039**     | 0.029        | 0.024| 0.030       | 0.017    | 0.024     |

+# Usage:

+ - Install dependencies listed in `requirements.txt`.
+ - The notebooks `train-models.ipynb` and `evaluate-models.ipynb` contain the script to train and evaluate different anomaly detection models.
+The convolutional autoencoder with skip connections and transformer achieves the best baseline performance.
+ - In `maskedAE.ipynb`, the best transformer autoencoder model is retrained with masked input regions (MAE training) and compared against the baseline autoencoder using both faithfulness and F-score metrics.
+ - `dcase2022.ipynb` contains preliminary experiments on the DCASE dataset, to evaluate the transferability of the interpretability framework.